herve4m/quay-collection/tests/test_playbooks/README.md

 Edit the `variables.yml` file to provide the connection parameters to your Quay installation.

 If you are using a fresh Quay installation that you have not configured yet, then you only need to modify the `quay_url` variable.
-The test framework will try to create the first user account and use its OAuth token for later authentications.
+The test framework will try to create the first user account and use its OAuth access token for later authentications.
 This mechanism requires:

 * Red Hat Quay version 3.6 or later.